jwb133/smcfcs/cran-comments.md

 New submission

   I assume this is just a note to say that this is a new package submission, and that no action is required.

+  I have modified the examples in this revised submission so that the run time is now within 5s.